-In order to satisfy the relevant nondiscrimination provisions of the Plan for the year ended December 31, 2015 and 2014, the Plan reimbursed \$17,261 and \$7,044 in excess contributions to select participants prior to the Internal Revenue Service ("IRS") deadline for correction of excess deferrals of April 15th of 2016 and 2015, respectively.
-The excess contributions are recorded as a liability and as a reduction of participant contributions.
+In order to satisfy the relevant nondiscrimination provisions of the Plan for the year ended December 31, 2015, the Plan reimbursed \$17,261 in excess contributions to select participants prior to the Internal Revenue Service ("IRS") deadline for correction of excess deferrals of April 15th 2016.
+The excess contributions are recorded as a liability and as a reduction of participant contribution.
+No such reimbursements for excess contributions were required based on the testing results of the Plan for the year ended December 31, 2016.